Eight sectors that will make you rich in 2018

 There is, indeed, good reason for this expectation.
-The Kenyan population provides a market that’s ready to be tapped into – a market that’s drawn the attention of several multinationals.
+The Kenyan population provides a market that is ready to be tapped into – a market that’s drawn the attention of several multinationals.

 However, it is easy to be blinded by the hype of the middle class and forget the huge potential of the masses – those who can’t afford high-end hotels, but still need to eat; or can’t afford brand names, but still want good quality clothes.

-There are limitless opportunities, if you tap into them right.
-Here are eight of the most promising sectors in the New Year.
+There are limitless opportunities if you tap into them well.
+Here are eight of the most promising sectors in 2018.

 1. Agribusiness